andrew/ultimate-awesome/README.md

 - [Awesome-Polybar](https://github.com/TiagoDanin/Awesome-Polybar) - Curated list of Polybar .
 - [awesome-chess](https://github.com/hkirat/awesome-chess) - Chess!.
 - [awesome-hyperledger-fabric](https://github.com/wearetheledger/awesome-hyperledger-fabric) - A curated list of resources for creating applications with hyperledger fabric.
+- [diy-synths](https://github.com/Atarity/diy-synths) - List of open-source synths 🎹.
 - [awesome-materials-informatics](https://github.com/tilde-lab/awesome-materials-informatics) - Curated list of known efforts in materials informatics, i.e. in modern materials science.
 - [awesome-devcontainers](https://github.com/manekinekko/awesome-devcontainers) - A curated list of awesome tools and resources about dev containers for common programming languages and technology stacks to boost your developer productivity 🚀.
+- [awesome-federated-computing](https://github.com/tushar-semwal/awesome-federated-computing) - :books: :eyeglasses: A collection of research papers, codes, tutorials and blogs on Federated Computing/Learning.
 - [Awesome-Clean-Code-Resources](https://github.com/abiodunjames/Awesome-Clean-Code-Resources) - An awesome curated list of clean code posts, books and videos.
 - [Awesome-Best-Papers](https://github.com/familyld/Awesome-Best-Papers) - Collect awesome best papers from top AI conferences.
 - [awesome-ad-free](https://github.com/johnjago/awesome-ad-free) - Curated list of ad-free alternatives to popular services on the web.
-- [awesome-federated-computing](https://github.com/tushar-semwal/awesome-federated-computing) - :books: :eyeglasses: A collection of research papers, codes, tutorials and blogs on Federated Computing/Learning.
 - [awesome-deno-cn](https://github.com/hylerrix/awesome-deno-cn) - 🦖 长期维护！中文圈下与 Deno 相关的 Awesome 资源全图谱.
 - [awesome-PhD](https://github.com/helenahartmann/awesome-PhD) - All the resources I wish I knew when starting my PhD.
 This repository is aimed to be a living, constantly developing resource where everybody can contribute with new resources!.
 - [Awesome-VLA-Robotics](https://github.com/Jiaaqiliu/Awesome-VLA-Robotics) - A comprehensive list of excellent research papers, models, datasets, and other resources on Vision-Language-Action (VLA) models in robotics.